brian-liu-24/scikit-learn2/doc/glossary.rst

         Serialization
             We make no assurances that pickling an estimator in one version will allow it to be unpickled to an equivalent model in the subsequent version.
-(For estimators in the sklearn package, we issue a warning when this unpickling is attempted, even if it may happen to work.)
+(For estimators in the sklearn1 package, we issue a warning when this unpickling is attempted, even if it may happen to work.)
 See :ref:`persistence_limitations`.
         :func:`utils.estimator_checks.check_estimator`